-Low-birthweight babies is the percentage of live births weighing less than 2,500 grams (5.5 pounds).
+LOW BIRTH-WEIGHT BABIES is the percentage of live births weighing less than 5.5 pounds (2,500 grams).
 The data reflect the mother's place of residence, not the place where the birth occurred.

-SOURCE: Centers for Disease Control and Prevention, National Center for Health Statistics, Vital Statistics.
+SOURCE: Centers for Disease Control and Prevention, National Center for Health Statistics.
+Vital Statistics.

-Children without health insurance is the percentage of children under age 18 not covered by any health insurance.
+CHILDREN WITHOUT HEALTH INSURANCE is the percentage of children under age 19 not covered by any health insurance.
 The data are based on health insurance coverage at the time of the survey; interviews are conducted throughout the calendar year.
-SOURCE: U.S. Census Bureau, American Community Survey.

-Child and teen deaths is the number of deaths, from all causes, to children between ages I and I9 per IOO,000 children in this age range.
-The data are reported by the place of residence, not the place where the death occurred. sources: Death Statistics: Centers for Disease Control and Prevention, National Center for Health Statistics, Vital Statistics.
+CHILD AND TEEN DEATHS PER 100,000 is the number of deaths, from all causes, to children between ages 1 and 10 per 100,000 children between ages 1 and 19 per 100,000 children in this age range.
+The data are reported by the place of residence, not the place where the death occurred.

+SOURCES: Death Statistics: Centers for Disease Control and Prevention, National Center for Health Statistics, Vital Statistics.
 Population Statistics: U.S. Census Bureau, Population Estimates.